poiu-de/coat/site/content/docs/roadmap/_index.md

 This roadmap lists some features that should be supported in future versions of Coat.

-Be aware that this is just a "vision" of Coats future.
+Be aware that this is just a “vision” of Coats future.
 That some feature is listed in this roadmap does not necessarily mean that it will definitly be implemented.
 It may even be that some feature is planned in this roadmap even if it is technically not possible to implement.